 Because you don't own the property, if the value goes up, you don't participate in the profits.
 However, your investment is backed by a real asset -- although the foreclosure crisis proved that doesn't eliminate risk.
 The return can be lucrative, compared with other interest-based investments such as certificates of deposit.

-The 2nd caveat is that typically these mortgages are for above-market rates, which suggests creditworthiness issues.
+The second caveat: Typically, these mortgages are for above-market rates, which suggests creditworthiness issues.
 "If someone is paying you over the market, you need to ask why," Evensky says.